 However, you should note down the time as close as possible to the moment they died.

 This is always a profound moment, even when death has been expected for days.
-You may suddenly feel overwhelmed with sadness, you may want to be alone, or you may want to ring family and friends.
+You may suddenly feel overwhelmed with sadness, you may want to be alone, or you may want to phone family and friends.

 By this time you may be exhausted with the caring and the waiting, and the relief and finality of the moment of death can take you by surprise.